Culture, Sports, and Play (a new, 2000-level, special topics anthropology class)

 - Field trips and housing

 - All breakfasts, and some dinners & lunches

 Limited financial aid is available; contact Michael Mertes, Director of Financial Aid.

-* Discounts for students who enroll in multiple summer study abroad programs.
-Pair this program with studying in Japan for a 6-week/6-credit, Pacific Rim experience.
+*Discounts for students who enroll in multiple summer study abroad programs.
+Pair this program with studying in New Zealand for a 6-week/6-credit, Pacific Rim experience.